smarthomej/addons/bundles/org.smarthomej.binding.telenot/README.md

 ### ipbridge

-The `ipbridge` thing supports a TCP/IP connection to a RS323 to LAN adapter.
+The `ipbridge` thing supports a TCP/IP connection to an RS323 to LAN adapter.

 * `hostname` (required) The hostname or IP address of the serial to LAN adapter
 * `tcpPort` (default = 4116) TCP port number for the serial to LAN adapter connection